textbook/textbook.github.io/content/work/pairing-jail.md

 Context is certainly important here, we want to have a degree of consistency on a given track, so we minimise time spent re-learning information we already had within the team.
 However there are a few other things we're trying to maximise when choosing when and how to rotate the pairs in the team, including:

+- **Diverse ideas** - different people's cultural and technical backgrounds mean they solve problems in different ways, the more different ideas we bring in the more likely it is we'll find the best one;
 - **Shared ownership** - we want everyone to feel a collective responsibility for the whole codebase, so they're comfortable to refactor towards higher quality; and
 - **Team relationships** - we want to give everyone in the team the chance to work with and get to know everyone else, especially if they're new.